 1. Pause & Reflect

-Before you do anything, take a moment to reflect and really understand the situation.
+Before you do anything, take a moment to reflect and understand the situation.

-If you lost your job,because your company is cutting costs or because it got acquired.
+If you lost your job, because your company is cutting costs or because it got acquired.
 And if your skill-set is still relevant in the industry – then it will not be difficult to obtain gainful employment.
-Recently Twitter went through massive restructuring.
+Recently Twitter went through a massive restructuring.
 The ex-Twitter Engineers may not have too much difficulty in obtaining a position in another technology company.

-If the reason was personal – you were fired because of poor performance – it is absolutely vital that you find out why.
+If the reason was personal – you were fired because of poor performance – it is vital that you find out why.
 Ask for an exit interview and get the real reasons why you were let go.
 It will shed some valuable experiences.
 Perhaps there was some personality conflict or lack of technical skills.
-Use that as a guidance to help sharpen your skills.
-Atleast, you will have learnt what type of company or boss not work for.
+Use that as a guide to help sharpen your skills.
+At least, you will have learned what type of company or boss not work for.